Review: AUTOMATION (2019)

 However, when Auto learns that he’s to be replaced as well, he reacts in an all too human manner.
 A good old-fashioned killing spree.

-Automation gets off to a mostly satirical start sending up corporate life.
-From cold-hearted bean counter Susan (Sadie Katz, Mayday) justifying the layoffs “If we do it now we can give them a nice severance package”.
-Or Devin Skipper Graham (Bliss, Bad Apples) talking about the last contract negotiations and trying to make Auto look stupid.
+Automation gets off to a mostly satirical start, sending up corporate life.
+From cold-hearted bean counter Susan (Sadie Katz, Mayday, Hacksaw) justifying the layoffs “If we do it now we can give them a nice severance package”.
+Or Devin (Skipper Graham, Bliss, Sequence Break) talking about the last contract negotiations and trying to make Auto look stupid.

 We get a hint of what’s to come though from some nightmare sequences.
 Androids may dream of electric sheep but factory droids dream of murder.
 One of these nightmares is also a hint at an important plot point.
 Auto was originally designed for military purposes.
 And that programming kicks back in when he finds his existence is at risk.

-Automation does have a talented cast that also includes such familiar faces as Jeff Rector (An Hour To Kill, Bermuda Tentacles), Sarah French (Rootwood, The Amityville Murders) and Parry Shen (Victor Crowley, Snowpiercer) as Alan, Auto’s creator.
+Automation does have a talented cast that also includes such familiar faces as Jeff Rector (An Hour To Kill, Bad President), Sarah French (Rootwood, The Amityville Murders) and Parry Shen (Victor Crowley, Snowpiercer) as Alan, Auto’s creator.
 They help get the film through its slower points rather painlessly.

 There’s little in the way of gore effects besides a beheading by laser beam.
 There are some sci-fi touches, however.
 Automation is set in one of those near futures that looks like now, except for odd-looking craft in the sky and little worker bots everywhere.
 They’re done quite well.
 The main flashback to Auto’s military days, unfortunately, is full of awful CGI.